xmengkinaxis/CPP/System Design Interview Checklist.md

 * Storage, bandwidth, and the number of concurrent user request should NOT become bottleneck, or overwhelm any servers

 ### Reliability:
-* keep delivering its service even when on or several of its software or hardware components fail;
+* **Goal**: keep delivering its service even when one or several of its software or hardware components fail; handle faults, failures, and errors;
+  * A **fault** is a defect or flaw in the system's components.
+A fault is a defect or flaw in the system's hardware or software that can potentially cause the system to deviate from its expected behavior.
+  * A **failure** is the visible manifestation of a system not performing as expected due to one or more faults.
+  * An **error** is a human action or decision that can introduce faults or lead to failures in the system.
 * **achieve** such resilience with a cost in order to eliminate every single point of failure (vulnerable), data lost, authentication(???)
+  * client:
+    * use local storage, and resend after reconnect
+  * System:
     * redundancy of the hardware, software components and data
-  * use local storage, and resend after reconnect <br>
+    * load balancer: achieve with health check (heartbeat protocol, gossip protocol), and monitoring services with alerts.
     * services are decoupled and isolated;
-  * load balancer
-* Achieve with health check (heartbeat protocol, gossip protocol), and monitoring services with alerts. <br>

 ### Concurrency:
 To maximize system's performance: high bandwidth and high throughput.